Skip to content

 • Performance management tends to operate in a top-down, hierarchical manner.
 Upper management defines strategies and goals that trickle down.
 Employees are expected to comply with little input.
 This nurtures a culture of merely meeting expectations.

 • Manager enablement favors collaborative dynamics between managers and teams.
+Modern feedback systems create a 360-degree feedback channel where employees receive anonymous feedback from their peers and managers with a guided focus on personal growth.
 Rather than leadership issuing employees directives, managers enable participation and idea-sharing.
-Agile methodologies that use collaborative goal-setting and decision-making are encouraged.
+Agile methodologies that use collaborative goal-setting and decision-making are encouraged to promote a workplace culture of continuous improvement.

 • The primary objective of traditional performance management is evaluation.
-Employees are assessed based on how well they met benchmarks and metrics.
+Employees are assessed based on how well they meet benchmarks and metrics.
 This can restrict skill development to meet preset definitions of success.

 • Enablement focuses on nurturing well-rounded skills and competencies.
 Managers devote time to preparing employees for future challenges and leadership roles through training programs and stretch assignments.
 The focus is developmental.